coleifer/peewee/docs/peewee/api.rst

     .. method:: __len__()

-        :returns: Count of rows in table.
+        :return: Count of rows in table.

         Example: